wspr/tuenc/README.md

 ### Active characters

-Every Unicode character defined in an encoding subset can be made "active" and hooked into LICR machinery as in 8-bit fonts.
+Every Unicode character defined in an encoding subset could be made "active" and hooked into LICR machinery as in 8-bit fonts.
+However, the LaTeX3 team follows Unicode regarding catcode assignment, and all letter-like glyphs are able to be used in control sequences in Unicode TeX engines.

+As a result, at present there will be no provision for run-time manipulation of arbitrary Unicode input.

+*****

+In a hypothetical future, we might imagine providing hooks to transform Unicode input into LICR-style input.
-The advantage here is that we can now give good error messages if the wrong font is used; e.g., writing
+The advantage would be that we could now give good error messages if the wrong font is used; e.g., writing

-    \DeclareEncodingFromSubsets{TX}{T1,TS1}{%
+    \DeclareEncodingFromSubsets{X1}{T1,TS1}{%
        \DeclareUnicodeSymbol{\textDelta}{"0394}%
     }

-and then using the Unicode input character in the wrong encoding will yield
+and then using the Unicode input character in the wrong encoding would yield

-    LaTeX Error: Command \textDelta unavailable in encoding TU
+    LaTeX Error: Command \textDelta unavailable in encoding UC

 Support here needs to be improved.
 If a user writes